cemcof/CEMCOF-CIISBcluster_docu/Software/figtree.rst

    $ module add figtree
    $ figtree

 * Version 1.4.4 was released in 2018.
-Code from master branch was thus used instead, because it has been developed further without an official release.
+However, master branch has been further developed since then without an official release.
+Master code was thus used instead.

 **DEVELOPER TUTORIAL/HELP PAGES**